DylanDaGoat1/DylanDaGoat1.github.io/index.md

 * Lab 7

-    Lab 7 is one of my favorite labs becuase I really enjoyed coding the first part with my partner which was the Hi-Lo game.
+    Lab 7 is one of my favorite labs because I really enjoyed coding the first part with my partner which was the Hi-Lo game.
 This was the lab where I really got used to using the if and else if statements.
 When looking over my Hi-Lo game code, I like how easy is was to read as well as how nicely it flowed from top to bottom which made it simple trace over and debug errors.